sfg-autonomous-systems/sfg_apt_repo/README.md

 5. Click **Install**.

 ### Configure GPG Repository Signing

-> [!important]
-> Once the GPG key is generated and the secret is created, delete the private key from your local machine.
-If the key is ever lost or compromised, do not attempt to recover it; generate a new key and update the secret instead.

 Aptly requires a passphrase-less GPG key to sign the repository automatically during the GitHub Actions deployment.